-After you have completed all of the application forms and uploaded the attachments, you are ready to submit the application via IGS Connect.
-Prior to submitting the application, you can double check to make sure all forms have been completed properly by pressing the View

-Global Errors button on any form.
-It will highlight any missing information, with the exception of MOU & Attachments, and provide you with a link to the correct form.
+After you have completed all of the application's forms and uploaded the attachments, you are ready to submit the applications via IGS Connect.
+Prior to submitting the application, you can double check to make sure all forms have been completed properly by pressing the View Global Errors button on any form.
+It will highlight any missing information and provide you with a link to the correct form.

 When you are ready to submit the application, you can click on the Status Change button that is located near the top of the screen.
 In the next box, you will select the Application Submitted button to submit your application to IGS Connect.
-This will alert the IGS Connect administrator and let them know that your application has been submitted and ready for review.
+This will alert the IGS Connect Administrator that your application has been submitted and ready for review.

-Applications must be submitted via IGS Connect no later than 11:59 p.m. on June 1, 2018.
-Proposals cannot be submitted after this date and time, so applicants are encouraged to begin the process of submitting the applications at least one week early to ensure they are able to meet the application deadline.
+Applications must be submitted via IGS Connect no later than 11:59 p.m., APRIL 9, 2021.
+Proposals cannot be submitted after this date and time.
+Applicants are encouraged to begin the process of submitting the applications at least one week early to ensure they are able to meet the application deadline.
 Applications submitted through any means other than IGS Connect will not be considered for funding.

-NOTE: If the applicant experiences unforeseen IGS Connect technical issues beyond the applicant's control that prevents submission of its application by the deadline, the applicant must contact DFA-IGS staff by email within 24 hours after the deadline and request approval to submit the application.
-In that email, the applicant must include a description of the technical difficulties, a timeline of submission efforts, screen shot of the error code that was received, and any other information as necessary.
+NOTE: If the applicant experiences unforeseen IGS Connect technical issues beyond the applicant's control that prevent submission of its application by the deadline, the applicant must contact DFA-IGS staff by email within 24 hours after the deadline and request approval to submit the application.
+In that email, the applicant must include a description of the technical difficulties, a timeline of submission efforts, screen shot of the error code that was received, and any other information.
 DFA-IGS will then consider all submitted information to determine if the application will be accepted.
 Please send emails to IGS.Contact@dfa.arkansas.gov.

 The applicant shall submit all data as requested and required within the application forms.
 Failure to submit all required data could disqualify the proposal from further consideration.
-Applicants will not be contact if they fail to submit all required data.
+Applicants will not be contacted if they fail to submit all required data.